barryclark/jekyll-now/about.md

 I completed my undegrad in biology at Massachusetts Institute of Technology (MIT) in 2015.

 In my free time, I wrote a simple object-oriented python code to calculate how the change in electoral system in Thailand will influence the outcome of 2019 Thailand general election.
-Additionally I try to analyze what direction Thai politics might undergo in near future as a result of this change.
+Additionally, I try to analyze what direction Thai politics might undergo in near future as a result of this change.
 Please check out the [Blog](https://vincentk1991.github.io/)  to read about it.

 ### Contact me